 Jump to any of the following sections:

-During the 2021-2022 academic year, Regent University handed out 96 bachelor's degrees in theology & religious vocations.
-This is an increase of 13% over the previous year when 85 degrees were handed out.
+For the most recent IPEDS reporting year, Regent University handed out 75 bachelor’s degrees in theology & religious vocations.

 | In State | Out of State | |